bruno185/Apple-II-Crypto80/readme.md

 # Apple II Crypto

-Very basic way to encrpt/decrypt any file, using a secret phrase EORed with the file to encrpt/decrypt.
+A very basic program to encrpt/decrypt any file, using a secret phrase EORed with the file to encrpt/decrypt.
 It is written using assembly language only (Merlin).
 It uses MLI ProDOS calls for disk access.
 Applesoft is not required.